apfaudio/tiliqua/gateware/docs/devlog/march25.rst

    Reducing pad drive strength in Amaranth platform declaration.

 This improved things, but we were still way over the limit.
-So on Tiliqua R3 I tried adding some extra series resistors on the audio clock/data lines to increase the slew rate:
+So on Tiliqua R3 I tried adding some extra series resistors on the audio clock/data lines for reduced slew rate:

 .. figure:: /_static/devlog_mar25/series_r.jpg

    Series 33R resistors on audio clock/data lines.

 These 2 changes got us *almost* under the limit line.
-Risky.
+But almost = risky.
 More work was needed.

 Learning 3: Split ground planes
 *******************************